automl/neps/docs/reference/search_algorithms/bayesian_optimization.md

-# Bayesian Optimization (BO)
+# Bayesian Optimization

 ## What is Bayesian Optimization?

-Bayesian Optimization (BO) is a fundamental optimization technique for finding (local) optima of expensive-to-evaluate functions.
+Bayesian Optimization (B=) is a fundamental optimization technique for finding (local) optima of expensive-to-evaluate functions.
 The main idea of BO is an interplay of a model (the `surrogate function`) of the objective function, built from the data collected during the optimization process, and an `acquisition function` that guides the search for the next evaluation point.

 ### The surrogate function